Substance abuse counselor jobs in Idaho Falls, ID - 82 jobs

 CLASSIFICATION REQUIREMENTS

-The requirements listed below are representative of the minimum knowledge, skill, and/or ability required for an individual to satisfactorily perform each essential duty satisfactorily and be successful in the position.
+The requirements listed below are representative of the minimum knowledge, skill, and/or ability required for an individual to satisfactorily perform each essential duty and be successful in the position.

 Knowledge of:

-* Equipment maintenance methods and techniques;
+* Corrective maintenance methods and techniques for equipment and vehicles;

 * State, local, and other applicable building, safety, and health codes and regulations;